 Which cyber security costs can be saved?

 Cutting cyber security costs can be an opportunity to simplify things.
-Over time, an organisation’s security framework can morph into a complex web of disparate products, according to Mike Fry, security practice director UK & Ireland of MSP Maintel.
-Each of these products will have its own costs, suppliers and IT management overhead.
+Over time, an organisation’s security framework can morph into a complex web of disparate products, according to Mike Fry, security practice director for Logicalis UK&I. Each of these products will have its own costs, suppliers and IT management overhead.

 “By taking a strategic approach and working with key vendors with wide capabilities, this can be rationalised down to improve efficiency, reduce IT burden and cut costs,” he says.
 “In some cases, businesses can reduce their costs by up to 50%.”

-Martin adds, unfortunately, there's no definite figure that can be given for the savings that can be made, as it simply depends on the starting point for any given organisation, their strategy, and their risk appetite.
+Brian Martin adds that, unfortunately, there's no definite figure that can be given for the savings that can be made, as it simply depends on the starting point for any given organisation, their strategy, and their risk appetite.

 “However, it’s well understood, for example, that buying a SOC service, or a managed detection and response (MDR) service can cost less than half the amount as compared to building and staffing it in-house,” he counters. ”Vendor negotiations, bundling, and longer-term contracts can often deliver annual savings of more than 10%.”

 Businesses need to get the basics right and upgrade their 360-degree resilience.
 Organisations are recommended to avoid the ‘lock the door and leave the window open’ approach, which compromises on basic security infrastructure and moulds organisational needs together, says Nehal Thakore, country head UKI at Bosch CyberCompare.